Masked Wavelet Representation for Compact Neural Radiance Fields: Experiments

-We used TensoRF-VM-192 as the baseline model and applied the proposed method.
-The mask regularization weight $\lambda_m$ controls the size of our method.
+We used TensoRF VM-192 as the baseline model and applied the proposed method.
+To control the size of our method, we adjusted the mask regularization weight $\lambda_m$, the number of grid channels (from VM-192 to VM-384), and the resolution of grids.
 Unless otherwise specified, we used 8-bit quantization for every method.
-We compared our method with quantized NeRF, TensoRF models (CP and VM), and cNeRF~\cite{cnerf}.
+We compared our method with quantized NeRF, TensoRF models (CP and VM), cNeRF~\cite{cnerf} and CCNeRF~\cite{CCNeRF}.
 We also tried to compare our approach with VQAD~\cite{VQAD}, which efficiently compresses 3D scene representations using codebooks and vector quantization.
 However, VQAD requires depth maps to prune out vacant areas in advance.
 Otherwise, the required memory exceeds the memory capacity of the Tesla A100 equipped with 40 GB of memory.
 Since the datasets we used do not provide depth maps, we did not compare VQAD with ours.

 We followed the experimental settings of TensoRF~\cite{tensorf}.
 We trained models for 30,000 iterations, each of which is a minibatch of 4,096 rays.
 We used the Adam optimizer and an exponential learning rate decay scheduler.
 Following TensoRF, the initial learning rates of grid-related parameters and MLP-related parameters were set to 0.02 and 0.001, respectively.
 Final learning rates were set at 1/10 of the initial learning rate.
 We updated the alpha masks at the 2000th, 4000th, 6000th, 11000th, 16000th, 21000th, and 26000th iterations.
 We set $\lambda_m$ in \cref{eq:mask_weight} to 1e-10 for high parameter sparsity and 5e-11 and 2.5e-11 for relatively lower sparsity.
 We set the initial values of masks $\mathcal{M}$ to one, and set their initial learning rate to the same learning rate as grid parameters $\phi$.
+As a reconstruction quality measurement, we used PSNR.